Bikram9168/DSA-in-JAVA/loops/README.md

 - In this Program we actually print the alphabet character and also print the ASCII value in side
 - For loop initilize i = 65 ,start for capitail 'A' if anyone want to start from 'a' then initilize i = 97
 - And increment by one upto 90 for 'Z' or 122 for 'z'.
 - In this Actual concept is typeconversion .
+- ### Composite_number.java
+Logic of this Program:
+- In this program We actually see the concept of break; statement .